 Corey handles a wide range of P3 and alternative project delivery and innovative finance approaches including concession/franchises, availability payment models, design-build, design-build-finance (DBF) and design-build-operate-maintain (DBOM).
 He has represented public agencies as well as private sponsors and contractors in Alaska, Arizona, California, Indiana, Michigan, Nevada, North Carolina, Texas, Virginia and British Columbia.

-Corey, who is Chambers-rated nationally and globally in the field of P3s, guides state departments of transportation as well as regional and local transportation agencies in developing P3 programs from the outset.
+Corey, who is Chambers-rated nationally and globally in the field of P3s, guides state departments of transportation and regional and local transportation agencies in developing P3 programs from the outset.
 These include the Arizona Department of Transportation, the Indiana Finance Authority, the Michigan Department of Transportation, the Nevada Department of Transportation, the Riverside County Transportation Commission and the Texas Department of Transportation (the largest P3 program in U.S. history).

-In the social infrastructure realm, Corey is at the forefront of applying proven P3 models to develop governmental facilities projects such as street lighting, courthouses and prisons as well as water and wastewater treatment facilities.
+In the social infrastructure and water infrastructure realms, Corey is at the forefront of applying proven P3 models to develop governmental facilities projects such as street lighting, courthouses and prisons as well as water and wastewater treatment facilities.

 Michigan Department of Transportation – I-75 Modernization Project (Segment 3) P3.
 Leader of the legal team advising on a P3 widening and reconstruction project of the third section of Michigan’s Interstate 75.
 The $600mm capital cost project has been in the planning and development stages for nearly 20 years.
 Segment three of the I-75 highway spans a 5.5 mile (8.9km) section stretch serving the cities of Madison Heights, Royal Oak, Hazel Park and Oakland County.
 The project will add a lane in each direction and includes construction of a major underground stormwater tunnel.
 The reconstruction and modernization works are the first major upgrades to be done on the highway since it was built in 1960s.
 Corey assisted MDOT with the structuring of the procurement, the drafting and negotiation of procurement and contract documents and the development of the evaluation and selection process.
 Commercial and financial close were reached on October 12, 2018 and November 20, 2018 respectively.